 The Adult Religious Education (“ARE”) program at MVUC consists of classes intended to support and stimulate the life-long process of intellectual and spiritual growth.
-Topics covered by these classes fall into three broad categories:

 Course listings are found on this page, in our monthly newsletter, The Windmill, and in flyers located on the RE table in the Commons.